shreeup/CS50W/README.md

 defines api to persist, fetch data from storage

-- index displaying all the questions from database.
+- index displaying all the questions from database with pagination.

 - detail fetchs specific question by question id

-- results displays overall polls results of question and graph with share for eaach choice
+- results displays overall polls results of question and graph with share for each choice

 - vote allows user to caste their vote to choice